 Sgt.
 Maurice M. Bailey is buried in Arlington National Cemetery in Arlington, Va.
 He served his country in World War II and in Korea.

-Born on May 16, 1906, Maurice was the oldest of the nine Bailey children.
+Born on May 16, 1906, Maurice was the eldest of the nine Bailey children.

 Maurice’s son said he entered the Army after graduating from Florida A&M University.
 He married his wife, Olivia, when they both attended college.